 2. Eat Fatty Cuts of Meat

 You didn't read that wrong—we're telling you to eat more fat.
 But don't take our word for it.
 Some studies show leaner cuts of meat produce a higher TEF than fattier cuts.
-Translation: fatty meat is easier to digest.
+Translation: Fatty meat is easier to digest.

 If you think about it, this makes sense.
 The more protein in a cut of meat, the more work your body has to do to break it down.
 With a fattier cut, there's less protein for your body to metabolize.

-Pro tip: you can learn how well your body is digesting red meat by analyzing your turds after you go.
+Pro tip: You can learn how well your body is digesting red meat by analyzing your turds after you go.

 3. Try an After-Dinner Digestif